z0nai/CR-tournament-forecast/README.md

 # CR-tournament-forecast
-predicting the number of winning players in the Clash rpyale challenge
+predicting the number of winning players in the Clash royale challenge